Chun Afong: Former residences and memorials

 In his hometown, the Meixi Memorial Archways, combining Chinese and European architectural elements, were built by order in 1886 and 1891 to commemorate the charitable deeds of Chun Afong and his father in their home village.
 He was also made a mandarin of the first rank by imperial edict and was awarded with four tablets bearing the words: "Generous, Charitable, Selfless and Kindhearted".
 The property, part of the larger Chun family estate, includes the family mansion, gardens, ancestral temple, and the cemetery grounds of the extended family.
 The site was looted and vandalized during the Cultural Revolution and one of the four arches was destroyed.
 Even Afong's grand tomb was ransacked and his remains later reburied in a more simple grave next to his first wife, his concubine and son Toney.
 The residence was subsequently used as barracks and later dormitories for factory workers.
 The Chun family estate in Meixi is presently a museum and tourist attraction.

 The first lychee (litchi chinensi) tree in Hawaii was planted at Afong's Honolulu mansion on Nuʻuanu Avenue and School Street in 1873 by his business associate and friend Achuck, who had brought the plant back from a trip to China.
 The tree later became known as the "Afong" tree.
 The cultivar variety once identified as Guiwei was later re-identified as the Dazou variety.
 The lychee tree still stands at the former Nuʻuanu Shopping Plaza (now a Walgreens) along with a banyan tree (reportedly the oldest banyan in Honolulu) also planted by Afong.
 A second historic banyan tree was cut down in 2005.

-The site of Afong's Waikīkī villa, where he entertained royalty and dignitaries, was sold in 1904 to the United States Army Corps of Engineers for the construction of Battery Randolph and Battery Dudley, built to defend Honolulu Harbor from foreign attacks.
+The site of Afong's Waikiki villa, where he entertained royalty and dignitaries, was sold in 1904 to the United States Army Corps of Engineers for the construction of Battery Randolph and Battery Dudley, built to defend Honolulu Harbor from foreign attacks.
 It is now part of the property of the U.S. Army Museum of Hawaii and Fort DeRussy Military Reservation.
 There is an informational marker describing the villa and Afong's legacy and it is a stop on the Waikīkī Historic Trail.